lando/lando/docs/config/env.md

 WP_SITEURL=${WP_HOME}/wp
 ```

-Because we now directly use Docker Compose's `env_file` directive under the hood this syntax no longer works.
-So you will have to do something like below:
+Because we now directly use Docker Compose's `env_file` directive under the hood, this syntax no longer works.
+So you will have to do something as shown below:

 ```bash
 WP_ENV=development